Topic 9: Plant biology (13 hours)

 - Fertilization is the fusion of male and female gametes to produce a diploid zygote.
 In flowering plants, double fertilization occurs producing the embryo and the endosperm nucleus.

 - Seed dispersal is the movement or transport of seeds away from the parent plant.
 This decreases competition between parents and offspring and promotes diversity within the species.
-Seeds can be dispersed through gravity, wind, water and by animals.
+Seeds can be dispersed through gravity, wind, water and animals.

 ∑ - Most flowering plants use mutualistic relationships with pollinators in sexual reproduction.